Sedation Dentistry

 IV Sedation with an Anesthesiologist

 The patient will usually take a pill about an hour before the procedure to get them into a relaxed state.
 They come back to the dental chair and they are greeted by warm blankets.
-There are many advantages to having an anesthesiologist.
-Not only are they highly qualified to keep you safe, but they also have the ability to choose drugs that will reduce post operative issues such as nausea and sickness.
-After your procedure, Dr. Smith will call you to answer any questions and make sure you are doing well.
+The MD anesthesiologist then starts your IV, safely puts you to sleep, and gently wakes you up when the procedure is over.
+Dr. Smith will call to check on you and make sure your recovery is going as planned.

 In Fresno, there are only a few dentists who are licensed to perform Intravenous Sedation.
 The training and licensing required to do IV sedation are extensive, so most dentists who advertise “Sedation Dentistry” are only using a pill to mildly sedate or relax people.